yuifu/moccs/README.md

 Given ChIP-Seq data of any DNA-binding proteins including transcription factors, MOCCS comprehensively analyzes and describes every $k$-mer that is bound by the DNA-binding proteins.

-MOCCS (version 1.7) is written in Perl and R.
+MOCCS (version 2.0) is written in Perl and R.
-MOCCS was tested on Perl version 5.18.2 and R version 3.2.1.
+TODO: MOCCS was tested on Perl version 5.18.2 and R version 3.2.1.

 ## Version history